ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 a correlation heatmap is shown on the right.
 The features are only slightly correlated, with the only exception being temperature and dew point that show an almost perfect (linear) relationship $(r = .93)$.

+To avoid problems resulting from this multicollinearity, only temperature was used as a predictor, and dew point was dropped.
+Despite the fact that that gradient boosting is less influenced by multicollinearity, it might still influence calculations of variable importance  [@rf_or_gbm; @rf_imp].

 </div><!-- ------------------------------------ end of first column                 -->
 <div style="float: left; width: 1%"><br></div><!-- spacing column ----------------- -->